khulnasoft-lab/design.khulnasoft.com/contents/components/date-picker.md

 - The user can either type a date into the text field or choose a day from the calendar dropdown which will populate the text field with the chosen date.
 - A user can enter a date in different formats.
 For example, `January 22, 2020` or `22/01/2020`.
 The date picker translates the format to GitLab's default (ISO 8601) in the API.
 - Once a user selects the start (“From”) date, the date picker for the end (“To”) date only allows them to pick a date that is either equal to or after the selection.
 The days preceding the start date will be disabled.
-- If the user picks a future start date, the default month shown for the ending date date picker dropdown should be that same month and not the current month.
-This doesn’t apply for starting dates selected in the past.
+- For date ranges, the ending date month should initially default to the same month chosen for the start date.
 - On smaller viewports, the two date text fields in a date range picker are full-width and vertically stacked so the user’s language reading direction doesn’t have an effect on the order.

 ### Content